-In the second weekend of December, the town of Mosjøen invites you to a heart-warming Christmas experience!
-The friendly town decorates the charming wooden houses of its historic town centre with lights, and fills its streets with music and elves!
-Explore booths where craftsmen and merchants offer their wares, warm yourself before the fire in a lavvo, and dine on traditional Norwegian Christmas fare.
+In the first weekend of December, the town of Mosjøen invites you to a warm‑hearted Christmas experience!
+The friendly town decorates the charming wooden houses of its historic centre with lights, and fills its streets with music and elves.
+Explore booths where craftsmen and merchants offer their wares, warm yourself by the fire in a lavvo, and dine on traditional Norwegian Christmas fare.

-It all starts with a Wilderness Evening on Friday, where you are invited to savour a delicious wilderness stew in a lavvo, the tent of the Sámi reindeer herders.
-It’s a hearty and deeply warming meal, and the evening is spiced by storytellers.
-Dessert is served with coffee brewed over the fire.
+It all starts with a Wilderness Evening on Friday, where you are invited to savour a hearty wilderness stew in a lavvo, the tent of the Sámi reindeer herders.
+The evening is spicy with storytelling, and dessert is served with coffee brewed over the fire.

-Saturday is celebrated with a Christmas market, where stalls are filled with goods from local craftsmen, artists, farmers and other food producers.
-It’s a great opportunity to buy a unique gift for someone you love, or to treat yourself to something special.
-The real joy, however, is simply to stroll the historic Sjøgata street, which is lined by charming 19th-century wooden houses, feel the atmosphere, visit the exhibition of gingerbread houses, sip a mug or two of gløgg (a traditional mulled wine), or perhaps even catch a movie at the outdoor cinema.
+Saturday is celebrated with a Christmas market, where stalls are filled with goods from local craftsmen, artists, farmers and food producers.
+It’s a great opportunity to find a unique gift for someone you love, or to treat yourself to something special.
+The real joy, however, is simply strolling through the historic Sjøgata street — lined with 19th‑century wooden houses — soaking up the atmosphere, visiting the gingerbread‑house exhibition, sipping a mug or two of gløgg (traditional mulled wine), or perhaps catching a movie at the outdoor cinema.

-After the Christmas Market on Saturday, it’s time to return to Mosjøen Hotel for a traditional Norwegian Christmas dinner.
-Also on offer is a Christmas concert with Lars Bremnes and Maria Haukaas Mittet at the Mosjøen Cultural Centre.
-Be sure to buy your concert tickets early.
+After the market on Saturday, it’s time for a traditional Norwegian Christmas dinner at the Mosjøen Hotel.
+Also on offer is a Christmas concert featuring Lars Bremnes and Maria Haukaas Mittet at the Mosjøen Cultural Centre — be sure to buy your tickets early.

-Before you leave for home or depart Mosjøen to continue your travels, perhaps HiNorth can tempt you to join us for a cave adventure, to hunt for the Northern Lights, a snowshoeing trip, or a barbecue with storytelling at Marsøra.
+Before you depart Mosjøen, perhaps join us for a cave adventure, a hunt for the Northern Lights, a snow‑shoeing trip, or a barbecue with storytelling at Marsøra — a fitting conclusion to a memorable weekend.

 Contact